-Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package as a plan member.
+Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package.
 These extra benefits are called "Optional Supplemental Benefits."
 If you want these optional supplemental benefits, you must sign up for them and you may have to pay an additional premium for them.
 The optional supplemental benefits described in this section are subject to the same appeals process as any other benefits.